UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/2-file_types.md

 381 Twinscan  stop_codon   708   710   .   +   0  gene_id "001"; transcript_id "001.1";
 ```

+warn on GFF2 (GTF) v GFF3 differences

 ## VCF Files

-The most hated format is a VCF file, which stands for *Variant Call Format*, but is more accurately known as *Very Confusing Format*.
+The most **hated** format is a VCF file, which stands for *Variant Call Format*, but is more accurately known as *Very Confusing Format*.
 Again, the general structure is header rows (beginning with the double comment symbol `##`), followed by tab-separated columns with the actual data.
 In this case, column names are provided directly about the data in a line starting with a single comment character (`#`).